JennyXieJiayi/HMMVED/README.md

 ### The Xigua dataset

-The Xigua micro-video popularity sequence prediction dataset we collect is available [[google drive]](https://drive.google.com/open?id=1-q46LeBvi1-z7riJB28tDqk-hM5eu8g_), [[baidu]](https://pan.baidu.com/s/1FA_odoDCwPXX3khdH2GPwQ) (pin: zpwb).
+The Xigua micro-video popularity sequence prediction dataset we collect is available [[google drive]](https://drive.google.com/drive/folders/1Q2iTMKiFSO1uVw4Io4uTwSc2uONO6iFc?usp=sharing).
 For usage, download, unzip the data folder and put them in the `popularity_sequence_prediction` directory.
 Descriptions of the files are as follows:

 - **`resnet50.npy`**:
    (N×128).
 Visual features extracted by ResNet50 pre-trained on ImageNet.